What Are Hyphens?

-When we want to repeat an emphatic part or phrase of a sentence, we can use a dash at the beginning of the emphatic part.
+When we want to repeat an emphatic part or phrase in a sentence, we can use a dash at the beginning of the emphatic part.
 Check out these examples.

-The beautiful sky—the clear blue sky—was full of the sea birds.
+The beautiful sky—the clear blue sky—was filled with sea birds.

-His eyes—his ocean blue eyes—forced me think about him all the time.
+His eyes—his ocean blue eyes—forced me to think about him all the time.

 Hyphens and dashes are used to make special combinations.